Updated August 2, 2021

 Authenticity is also important when deciding which dates to celebrate.
 How you and your business choose to celebrate Black History Month — or International Women’s Day or Asian American and Pacific Islander (AAPI) Heritage Month or or or — has to come from you.
 And it requires asking yourself, and your team, some introspective questions.

-But, if you spend some time answering those questions, you’ll have a better understanding of how diversity plays a role in your brand and what role your brand can play in the larger conversation.
+But, if you spend some time answering those questions, you’ll better understand how diversity plays a role in your brand and what role your brand can play in the larger conversation.

-Whether it’s an opportunity to support a broader social or cultural moment, or perhaps have just a bit of fun on National Wear Your Pajamas to Work Day (we’ve had a lot of practice this past year), we like to keep track of upcoming days and seasons that might be relevant for our active Margo clients.
-Here’s a quick glance at the next 30/60/90 days of social and cultural celebrations to help you brainstorm as you look ahead and put plans into action.
+Whether it’s an opportunity to support a broader social or cultural moment, or perhaps have just a bit of fun on National Wear Your Pajamas to Work Day (we’ve had a lot of practice in the last year), we like to keep track of upcoming days and seasons that might be relevant for our active Margo clients.
+Here’s a glance at the next 30/60/90+ days of social and cultural celebrations to help you brainstorm as you look ahead and put plans into action.